dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### Database content locales

-You can retrieve and create locales for database content with GET and POST requests through the following resource.
+You can retrieve and create locales for the database content with GET and POST requests through the following resource.
 XML and JSON resource representations are supported.